 Scott J. Weiland, Ph.D. is the Chair of the Mass Communications department and an Associate Professor of Mass Communications at King’s College, Wilkes-Barre, PA, where he heads the Broadcast and Social Media track.
 Prior to his arrival at King’s College he served as an instructor at Marywood University and Penn State University Worthington Scranton, teaching courses in mass communications, leadership, and marketing.
 Dr. Weiland held mass communications and leadership roles in several key organizations, including service as Vice President of Operations and Communications Director of The Greater Scranton Chamber of Commerce.
 His mass communications background includes leadership roles in broadcast communications, social media, and integrated marketing communications.

-He is an editorial board member of the Journal of Mass communication and Journalism, and he serves on the Voluntary Action Center board and several others.
-Dr. Weiland also serves as a communications consultant, working with for-profits and non-profits to enhance their operations, leadership, and communications through a variety of methods, including integrated marketing communications, strategic plans, and marketing strategies.
+He is an editorial board member of the Journal of Mass Communications and Journalism, and he serves on the Marywood University Alumni Association Board and several others.
+Dr. Weiland also serves as a communications consultant, working with for-profits and non-profits to enhance their operations, leadership, and mass communications through a variety of methods, including integrated marketing communications, strategic planning, and marketing strategies.
 He received a Doctor of Philosophy degree from Marywood University, a Master of Science degree from Kutztown University, and a Bachelor of Arts degree from King’s College.